-Our independent registered public accounting firm has expressed substantial doubt about our ability to continue as a going concern.
+Our independent registered public accounting firm has expressed substantial doubt about our ability to continue as a going concern

 As described in their audit report, our auditors have included an explanatory paragraph that states that we have incurred recurring losses and negative cash flows from operations since inception and have an accumulated deficit at September 30, 2015 of \$94.1 million and \$14.2 million of indebtedness that is due on demand.
 These matters raise substantial doubt about our ability to continue as a going concern.
-Although we raised net proceeds of approximately \$29.8 million from our May 2016 initial public offering price and an additional \$4.6 million of net proceeds from the concurrent private placement to the selling stockholder, in each case excluding any proceeds we may receive from the exercise of the Series A and Series B warrants sold.
+Our consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 If we cannot continue as a viable entity, our securityholders may lose some or all of their investment in us.